tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 initial keying material of clients and can be used to add them to the group even when they are offline.

-Key packages are collected into _key pools_ of packages with common attributes.
+Key packages are collected into _key queues_ of packages with common attributes.
-In particular, all key packages in a key pool belong to the same client and use the same cipher suite and protocol version.
-In addition, an application can define a custom label for key pools, for example, on that specifies custom MLS extensions clients must support.
+In particular, all key packages in a key queue belong to the same client and use the same cipher suite and protocol version.
+In addition, an application can define a custom label for key queues, for example, on that specifies custom MLS extensions clients must support.

-When a client is added to an MLS group (typically after being discovered as described in {{client-discovery}}), the application (or a gateway in case of federation) requests a key package from one of the client's pools with attributes matching those used by the group.
+When a client is added to an MLS group (typically after being discovered as described in {{client-discovery}}), the application (or a gateway in case of federation) requests a key package from one of the client's queues with attributes matching those used by the group.
 By default, the returned key package is immediately deleted, in order to avoid key material reuse across groups.
-To improve availability in situations where key pools may get depleted, a gateway MAY provide an option to support so-called final keys, i.e., a key pool can have one final key package that can be used multiple times but only after all other key packages are used up.
+To improve availability in situations where key queue may get depleted, a gateway MAY provide an option to support so-called final keys, i.e., a key queue can have one final key package that can be used multiple times but only after all other key packages are used up.
 However, this MUST come with a security warning.

-## Key Pool Creation
+## Key Queue Creation

-A gateway MUST support key pool creation with the following request:
+A gateway MUST support key queue creation with the following request:

 ~~~
-HTTP POST /apps/{appId}/clients/{clientId}/pools
+HTTP POST /apps/{appId}/clients/{clientId}/queues

 Input: